Anthrax toxin: Mechanism of action

 Anthrax toxin is an A-B toxin.
 Each individual anthrax toxin protein is nontoxic.
 Toxic symptoms are not observed when these proteins are injected individually into laboratory animals.
 The co-injection of PA and EF causes edema, and the co-injection of PA and LF is lethal.
 The former combination is called edema toxin, and the latter combination is called lethal toxin.
 Thus the manifestation of physiological symptoms requires PA, in either case.

 The PA requirement observed in animal-model experiments demonstrates a common paradigm for bacterial toxins, called the A / B paradigm.
 The A component is enzymatically active, and the B component is the cell binding component.
 Anthrax toxin is of the form A2B, where the two enzymes, EF and LF, are the A components and PA is the B component.
-Thus, PA acts as a Trojan Horse, which carries EF and LF through the plasma membrane into the cytosol, where they may then catalyze reactions that disrupt normal cellular physiology.
+PA is necessary for the enzymatic components to enter the cell.
+It does this by the formation of pores that span the cell membrane, allowing the entry of the toxin, though the mechanism is not fully understood.
+Once in the cytosol, they may then catalyze reactions that disrupt normal cellular physiology.